heatblayze/CustomProjectSettings/README.md

 ```

 ## Want custom inspector control?
-You can!
+You have it!
 Inspectors are not overridden in my code.